 If there is no withdrawal of money from the account after the 21-year maturity date, it will continue to collect compound interest at the scheme's rates.

-If the depositor wishes to change accounts or relocate, can submit an application for the same to any other post office or approved bank in the new area.
+If the depositor wishes to change accounts or relocate, (s)he can apply for the same to any other post office or approved bank in the new area.

 According to the Income Tax Act, Section 80C, the funds deposited into this account are tax exempt.

-The minimum deposit is Rs.250, with subsequent deposits in multiples of Rs.100.
+The minimum deposit is Rs.250, with subsequent deposits in multiples of Rs.50.
 Customers should take advantage of this volume because it is both economical and versatile.

 Sukanya Samriddhi is a form of Account that can be moved from one financial institution to another.
 It covers all banks that have signed up for the program.